Unstable Particles in Quantum Field Theory

 As we increase the mass parameter further, the pole drops through the branch point onto the second sheet and moves {\it backwards}.
 This surprising behavior only happens for $L=0$.
 The result is a pole on the real axis below the branch point and on the second sheet.
 This corresponds to a stable particle that is not an asymptotic state.
 The $S$ particle cannot be an external line in a Feynman diagram, but it can be an internal line coupled to pairs of $A$ or $B$ particles.
 It is impossible for an internal $S$ line to be on shell, since its mass is less than $4m_A^2$.
 Such a particle is called a virtual state.\footnote{Although it is called a virtual state, it is not an asymptotic state.
 The same is true of an unstable particle, which is often referred to as an unstable state.} Remarkably, this seemingly exotic state exists in the two-nucleon system.
 There is the well-known $J^P=1^+$, $I=0$ bound state, namely the deuteron, but there is also a $J^P=0^+$, $I=1$ virtual bound state.
 Both of these are examples of dynamically-generated states.

 If we increase the mass parameter further, the pole moves off the real axis into the complex plane on the second sheet.
-To be more precise, as the mass parameter is increased the pair of complex-conjugate poles labeled 400 on the left side of the figure move towards each other and meet on the real axis, and then one goes left and one goes right.
-The one going right collides with the backwards-moving pole, and they then move off the real axis as complex-conjugate poles.
-These poles correspond to an unstable particle, even though the physical mass of the particle (the real part of the pole in the complex energy plane) is less than $2m_A$.
+To be more precise, as the mass parameter is increased the pole and its complex conjugate labeled 400 on the left side of the figure move towards each other and meet on the real axis, and then one goes left and one goes right.
+The one going right collides with the backwards-moving pole, and they then move off the real axis as a pole and its complex conjugate.
+This pole correspond to an unstable particle, even though the physical mass of the particle (the real part of the pole in the complex energy plane) is less than $2m_A$.
 This apparent paradox is resolved if we recall that an unstable particle should never be thought of as being on shell at some real value of $p^2$.
 An unstable particle, like a virtual state, is always off shell and never an external particle.
 As we mentioned at the end of Sec.~3, there is nothing special about $p^2=m^2$ for an unstable particle; an unstable particle does not have to satisfy $m^2>4m_A^2$ (for $L=0$).

 As we increase the mass parameter further to 425 (pole shown but not labeled), the unstable-particle pole crosses the rotated branch cut, and can be seen moving on the exposed second sheet to 450 and 475 (pole shown but not labeled).
 When we increase the mass parameter to 500, the pole crosses the rotated branch cut associated with branch point $B$.
-The pole is still on the second sheet of branch-point $A$, and it is still on the first sheet of branch-point $B$.
-Meanwhile, a pair of complex-conjugate poles, also labeled 500, come in from the left on an outer trajectory on the second sheet of $A$ and the second sheet of $B$.
+The pole is still on the second sheet of branch point $A$, and it is still on the first sheet of branch point $B$.
+Meanwhile, a pole and its complex conjugate, also labeled 500, come in from the left on an outer trajectory on the second sheet of $A$ and the second sheet of $B$.
 This pole crosses the rotated branch cut associated with branch point $B$ at mass parameter 525 (pole shown but not labeled), and continues on to 550.
 This pole at 550 is close to the physical axis, as it is on the second sheet with respect to both branch points, so it is directly below the physical axis.
-The pole labeled 550 on the inner trajectory, although seemingly closer to the physical axis, is far away from it, since it is on the first sheet with respect to branch point $B$, so one must circle around this branch point to arrive at the physical axis.
+The pole labeled 550 on the inner trajectory, although seemingly close to the physical axis, is far away from it, since it is on the first sheet with respect to branch point $B$, so one must circle around this branch point to arrive at the physical axis.